 We think that this crab snare trap and bait cage is the perfect setup for beginners.
 The size and weight are perfect for casting and putting in the bait.
 Also, it is made of pretty nice materials and doesn’t feel cheap.
 Finally, these snares work in sandy and rocky bottoms.
 The only real downside is that we wish that the snares spread out better, but hey we can’t complain too much.

 #3.Eagle Claw Crab Snare Hook

 Another great choice when it comes to the best crab snare is the Eagle Claw Crab Snare Hook, which in our opinion does a really good job of catching blue crabs.
 We really like it for its incredible durability.
 One of the standout features of this crab snare is it is just incredibly easy to use for a beginner.
 The snares do a pretty good job of staying apart and not getting tangled up, which is definitely a plus.

 Another thing that we like about this crab snare is that it is just more durable than most of the other snares and bait cages we have tried from other brands.
 So basically it can really take a beating underwater.
-Additionally, it can pretty much land in any environment and they work quite well in rugged terrains such as rocks and sandy bottoms.
+Additionally, they can pretty much land in any environment and they work quite well in rugged terrains such as rocks and sandy bottoms.